Parliamentary.ai

 Overview

-This bill allows authorized personnel in prisons and similar institutions to intercept wireless communications to prevent and detect the use of prohibited items like mobile phones.
-Strict safeguards and oversight are included to ensure the process is lawful and proportionate.
+This bill allows authorized personnel in prisons and similar institutions to intercept wireless communications to prevent or investigate the use of prohibited items like mobile phones.
+Strict safeguards and oversight are included to ensure this power is used responsibly and proportionately.

 Description

-The Prisons (Interference with Wireless Telegraphy) Bill grants the appropriate national authority (the Secretary of State in England and Wales, the Scottish Ministers in Scotland) the power to authorize the interception of wireless communications within prisons, young offender institutions, and secure training centers.
-This interception is permitted only to prevent or detect the use of items capable of transmitting or receiving images, sounds, or information electronically (including mobile phones and their components).
+The bill permits the appropriate national authority (the Secretary of State in England and Wales, Scottish Ministers in Scotland) to authorize prison officials to intercept wireless communications.
+This interception is permitted only to prevent or detect the use of prohibited items within the institution, such as mobile phones, their components, or related articles.
+The interception includes the collection of traffic data.

-Authorisation must be in writing.
-The authority must ensure the equipment used is fit for purpose and inform the Office of Communications.
-Directions must be given to those authorized, specifying information to be provided to the Office of Communications, reporting intervals, and circumstances necessitating modification or discontinuation of interception to prevent disproportionate interference outside the institution.
-The bill also specifies lawful grounds for retaining and disclosing intercepted information, including national security and crime prevention.
+The bill mandates that the appropriate national authority must ensure any interception equipment is fit for purpose and inform the Office of Communications.
+Directions must be given specifying what information must be provided to the Office of Communications, the frequency of these reports, and circumstances requiring modification or cessation of interception.
+These directions aim to prevent disproportionate interference with wireless telegraphy outside the institution.

 Data Retention and Disclosure